Tanzania Hockey Association

 The Tanzania Hockey Association, also known as Twende Hockey Foundation, is the governing body of field hockey in Tanzania.
 It is affiliated to IHF International Hockey Federation and AHF African Hockey Federation.

 History

-Tanzania men's hockey played in the 1980 Summer Olympics at Moscow.
+Tanzania men's hockey played in the 1980 Summer Olympics in Moscow.
 They played five round-robin matches and lost all of them.

-Since 2012 the Nation has really embraced the sport, This mostly being because of highly motivated and determined band of coaches and staff Alongside the Driving force of Tanzanian Hockey the Italian Valentina Quaranta.

-In 2015, Tanzania sent the men's and women's hockey teams for All African Olympic Qualifiers for 2016 Rio.
+In 2015, Tanzania sent men's and women's hockey teams for All African Olympic Qualifiers for the 2016 Summer Olympics.